CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 See L for details and contrasting examples.

 -RCE-: Written like lower-case E, according to the Manual.
-As near as I can tell, Callendar makes a slight angle at just before the R, so your pen goes to the right and the R is closer to being a circle.
-If you're happy making R a loop instead of a circle, this complexity can be avoided.
+Not in modern cursive!
+Finish the R and go a bit more to the right, then go left to start the C. Revised skips this, and it looks like LCE or WL.
 (Cricket)

 -RH-: The R can lie just outside, or curl within, the H circle.
 (Teaching 1)

 -PR-: It is usual to write a vowel following R attached to an upright letter from the top, as in PRA, to save time, and to avoid going round the circle twice.
 (Teaching 1, Lesson 3, L and R)

+-RCH-: I don't like Revised's method.
+H looks like it is first.
+(Cricket)

 Teaching gives the example PRA, doesn't say here that it doesn't apply to S (see SH), and doesn't say which the other upright letters are.
 My best guess follows.
 (Cricket)